Chakesar: Tribes

-A Hindu community consisting of 7 to 8 families is also the part of the village.
-Locally these people are called Pukhtana which means the leaders in a sense.
+A Hindu community consisting of seven to eight families is also the part of the village.

+Locally, these people are called Pukhtana which means the leaders in a sense.
 Pashto, or Pukhto is language of the Pashtuns and also is a code of conduct which is known with same name as Pukhto or sometimes Pukhtunwali.
-The leading and dominant people in this area and other nearby villages like Puran, Martung etc. were historically responsible for maintaining law and order in the area and hence were called Pukhtana which literally means Pashtoons and the people responsible for implementing the code of conduct "Pukhto".
+The leading and dominant people in this area and other nearby villages like Puran, Martung & (Gunangar Shamshi) Khel the fifth hujra of chakisar. were historically responsible for maintaining law and order in the area and hence were called Pukhtana which literally means Pashtoons and the people responsible for implementing the code of conduct "Pukhto".
 The descendants of these ancient lords are called Pukhtana.
 Each sub-tribe or clan in these people carries whole or part of the name of their great-grandfather normally followed by Khel which means tribe.
 About 5,000 out of total population of 75,000 people are "Pukhtana" in Chakesar.